easyAGI/ezAGI/webmind/WEBMIND.md

-foler to handle API and llama3 url integrations
+folder to handle API and llama3 url integrations